Isabelle Deer - The Tribune

 Jan.
 12, 1943–Jan.
 8, 2021

-Isabelle Patricia “Patti” Deer, 77, of Oak Harbor, died on Jna.
+Isabelle Patricia “Patti” Deer, 77, of Oak Harbor, died on Jan.
 8, 2021, at Riverview Healthcare Campus, Oak Harbor.

 She was born Jan.
-12, 1943, in Columbus, to the late Charles M. Frames Sr. and Isabelle Stanley Frames.
+12, 1943, in Columbus, to the late Charles M. Frames Sr. and Isabell Staley Frames.

 She was the widow of Ralph Patrick “Pat” Deer.